Incorporation Papers: Everything You Need to Know

 If a corporation wants to authorize preferred and common shares of stock, this needs to be included in the articles of incorporation.
 States often require the initial director's addresses and names to be included in the incorporation documents since they're in charge of looking over all major decisions for the corporation.
 Officers, including the secretary, treasurer, vice president, and president, are in charge of the daily activities in the business.

 A corporation is a distinct business entity separate from its owners.
 The owners can't be held liable for any obligations the corporation has.
 Some types of businesses, such as general partnerships or sole proprietorships, hold the owners personally liable for any obligations of the business since the law doesn't consider them entities.
 To take advantage of the benefits of corporate ownership, the articles of incorporation must be filed.
 This is a contract between the state and your corporation and will be filed with the state government.

 This can be done by going to the Secretary of State's website and searching for the corporation section.
 You can find the articles of incorporation form here and fill it out completely.
 You must include if there's a principal office different from the registered office, the registered agent's name and address of the corporation, how many shares of stock will be issued, and if there's an incorporator.
 The form will need to be submitted online or mailed in depending on what your state requires.
 A fee will also need to be paid at this time which varies for each state.

 If you need help with incorporation papers, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.